AdroitBit/droidcam-ros2/README.md

 Which will launch the node that publish the image from droidcam to ROS topic named `camera_image` constantly.

-You can view the published image by open rqt image viewer.
+View the published image by open rqt image viewer.
 ```bash
 $ ros2 run rqt_image_view rqt_image_view
 ```